A. League & Divisions

 c.
 Additional Players Rule: In the Masters & Seniors Divisions, a team may add a maximum of 2 players from their respective Division (who must be signed with another team their Division) for any regular season game.
 The team may not have more than 10 players, including the added players, at the game.

 e.
-All Men’s Divisions have a seven (7) home run rule per team per game.
+All Men’s Divisions have a ten(10) home run rule per team per game as of 2022.
 Any home run in excess of this rule is an out.

 f.
 All Coed will use a Match plus 3 home run rule.